istio/istio.io/_docs/tasks/traffic-management/traffic-shifting.md

 1. Confirm v1 is the active version of the `reviews` service by opening http://$GATEWAY_URL/productpage in your browser.

-   You should see the BookInfo application productpage displayed.
+   You should see the Bookinfo application productpage displayed.
    Notice that the `productpage` is displayed with no rating stars since `reviews:v1` does not access the ratings service.

    > Note: If you previously ran the [request routing](./request-routing.html) task, you may need to either log out